or, upload your paper

 Now that you are familiar with when and where to place a citation, let’s talk about determining how you use a source.
 Specifically, how do you know whether you are using a quote, paraphrase, or summary?

-It’s actually not very difficult to tell the difference between a quote and a paraphrase or summary.
+This might sound tricky, but it’s actually not very difficult to tell the difference between a quote and a paraphrase or summary.
 Quotes are clearly marked with quotation marks because they are word-for-word repetitions of a source.
 When you copy and paste from a website, for example, the sentence or passage should be placed within quotations marks at the beginning and end of the words.
 Of course, a citation is needed for any quotes.

 With a paraphrase, you are taking a specific passage, such as a series of paragraphs, and rewriting it in your own words.
 Paraphrasing is useful for condensing a lot of information into a smaller amount of space.
 Because a paraphrase is technically your own words, you do not use quotation marks.
 However, a citation is still needed because the ideas are not your own.